Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP) > Clinical Trials Registration

 Publication of interventional health outcome studies in journals adhering to the International Committee of Medical Journal Editors' (ICMJE) Uniform Requirements for Manuscripts Submitted to Biomedical Journals is contingent on timely study registration.
 The ICMJE does not currently require results reporting.
 For additional information on the ICMJE's registration requirements, please visit the ICMJE's Clinical Trials Registration website.

-If you have questions about the application of the FDA and/or ICMJE registration requirements, please contact Ryan Moze using the information at the bottom of this page.
+If you have questions about the application of the FDA and/or ICMJE registration requirements, please contact Peter Johnson using the information at the bottom of this page.

 Additionally, the Center for Medicare & Medicaid Services (CMS) requires the registration of most studies billing third parties for study related services.
 For more information on the CMS requirements, contact Nancy Lutz, UW Health Research Compliance Billing Program at email@example.com.

 The study sponsor is generally responsible for trial registration and the sponsor must register all industry-sponsored trials.

 However, the UW-Madison investigator is responsible for registration when one or more of the below conditions are met:

 - The trial is initiated by a UW-Madison investigator

 - The trial is a federally sponsored and UW-Madison is the only study site OR the study's coordinating center